 Maine Veterinary Medicine Loan Program

 If you’re a student who wants to pursue being a veterinarian in Maine, you may be eligible for a forgivable loan through the Maine Veterinary Medicine Loan Program.
-In order to qualify, you must be a Maine resident for two years prior to matriculation at a veterinary school or currently attending a veterinary school.
-Additionally, those interested in working with livestock veterinary care may qualify as well.
-You must have started school after Jan.
-1, 2011.
+To qualify, you must be a Maine resident for two years prior to matriculation at a veterinary school or currently attending a veterinary school.
+Additionally, those interested in working with livestock veterinary care may also qualify.

 You may qualify for $25,000 each year, up to a maximum of $100,000 over a period of four years.
 This money is paid directly to your school.